 Especially on lower quantities of colors and higher quantities, it takes around an hour per color to set up to run each color for screen pressing on average.
 The variety of materials that can be screen-printed is wider than most digital press companies are able to do unless they have a more recently developed digital UV flatbed printer, in which case they may be close to even.

-The Basics of Screen Printing Signs
+The Basics of Screen Printing

-The basic process involved in screen printing signs contains several steps.
-First, you need to start with a good frame with the right mesh fabric for the ink you’re printing with.
-If you are screen printing signs with UV inks, the mesh will be finer than when screen printing signs with lacquer-based inks, as the color particles are ground more finely.
-Using a “Newton Meter”, you check to make sure the screen has proper tensioning, usually around 18 to 22 N/cm, but sometimes higher.
+1) You need to start with a good frame with the right mesh fabric for the ink you’re printing with.
+If you are using UV inks, the mesh will be finer than with lacquer-based inks, as the color particles are ground more finely.
+Using a “Newton Meter”, you check to make sure the screen has proper tension, usually around 18 to 22 N/cm, but sometimes higher.

 2) You’d coat your screen with a photo-reactive solution (usually) and allow it to dry in a darkroom – this can take 15 minutes to a couple hours, depending on the humidity of the room.
 After it has dried, it’s time to affix the film positive image on it’s printing side (bottom).
 Film positives can be printed on an image setter or cut from pressure-sensitive vinyl and applied to a clear acetate, depending on how high tech your shop is.

 When I started doing this process, we literally used a light bulb and a sheet of glass (or the sun if it was shining) to expose our screens…over time, we made enough money to purchase a “proper” vacuum frame and exposure unit, and exposing our films with the proper equipment became much easier.